USCIS now allows you to check your Asylum Status Online

 Department of State: Visa processing of nonimmigrant and immigrant visas will resume at U.S. consulates abroad based on the limited funding available.

 EB-5 Processing: The EB-5 Regional Center Program ended on Dec.
 21, 2018.
 Until the federal government reopens, and the Regional Center EB-5 program extension is signed into law, new I-526 petitions cannot be filed.
 Investors will also be unable to file a new adjustment of status applications based on I-526 petitions until the program is officially extended.

-If you have any questions about how the Federal government shutdown may affect your immigration case, feel free to give us a call at (866)691-9894.
+If you have any questions about how the Federal government shutdown may affect your immigration case, feel free to give contact us or give us a call at (866)691-9894.